needle-tools/needle-engine-support/documentation/project_structure.md

 - Max.
 500k vertices (less if you target mobile VR as well)
 - Max.
 4x 2k lightmaps

-You can split up scenes into multiple glTF files with some limitations, and then load those on demand (only when needed).
+You can split up scenes and prefabs into multiple glTF files, and then load those on demand (only when needed).
 This keeps loading performance fast and file size small.
+See the [AssetReference section in the Scripting docs](scripting.md#assetreference-and-addressables).

 ## Unity project structure

 You can organize your assets like in any typical Unity project.
 If you are not familiar with Unity you may follow [this guide ⇡](https://learn.unity.com/tutorial/project-organization-2019-3#5f68a346edbc2a002004052b) for a first overview.
 In general Unity assets are organized in two main parts: ``Assets`` and ``Packages``.

 - ``Assets`` - this is where project specific/exclusive assets live.